 Anthony Nhlapo, Clinical Psychologist at Priory Wellbeing Centre, Dubai, says:

 “Every parent wants their child to have a wonderful experience when they start nursery or school for the first time.
-The pandemic, however, has shattered this opportunity for many young children and for those starting this September, many are unlikely to remember a time before Covid.
+The pandemic, however, has impacted this opportunity for many young children.

-“I have witnessed an increase in underdeveloped social skills and separation anxiety among young children as a direct consequence of the pandemic and its associated restrictions.
-This will definitely have a negative impact on their ability to adjust to any new social environment – especially a school setting.
+“I have witnessed an increase in underdeveloped social skills and separation anxiety among young children, which may be related to the pandemic and its associated restrictions at a young age.
+This could have a negative impact on their ability to adjust to any new social environment – especially a school setting.
 They may feel overwhelmed and have difficulty establishing and maintaining healthy relationships.
 Social anxiety will certainly make it difficult for them to enjoy and fully immerse themselves in the school environment, with the risk of adversely affecting their learning ability.”

 Rania Ali, Psychologist at Priory Wellbeing Centre, Dubai, adds: